calad0i/HGQ/usage_guide.md

 #regularization factor on MBOPs, higher for smaller bitwidth
 beta = 1e-5

 # The first layer must be quantized, either by using HQuantize or Signature layers.
+String 'q_inp' must be in the name of the input quantization layers.
 # The input quantization layer's name must contain 'inp_q' if you want to quantize the input heterogeneously.
 # Use only layers provided by HGQ.
 You can use functional API as well.
 # Please refer to the list below in this document for the full list of supported layers.